 Post-transaction reporting that includes the time at which we capture each rate, if applicable

 There have been positive developments on the legal front as well.
-BNY Mellon recently received favorable and noteworthy rulings in Virginia and California in two of the cases furthest along the litigation path.
+BNY Mellon has received favorable and noteworthy rulings in the Virginia and California false claims act cases.
 These two back-to-back positive results are significant developments as they demonstrate that these types of claims cannot withstand legal scrutiny.

 In the California case, the Court dismissed the California False Claims Act claims against the company.
-In deciding that the whistleblower and his lawyers lacked a credible legal basis to pursue these claims, the California Court eliminated the plaintiffs' ability to seek any significant financial penalties.
+In deciding that the plaintiffs lacked a credible legal basis to pursue these claims, the Court eliminated the plaintiffs' ability to seek any significant financial penalties.
 Certain plaintiffs have filed an amended complaint in the case, which BNY Mellon has asked the court to dismiss.

 The company remains committed to its clients and to continuing to evolve its products and services to meet client needs.
 It recognizes that times are changing, that competition for client business is fierce and that, more than ever, it must prove to clients that they come first.
 BNY Mellon and its entire front line are dedicated to not just meeting, but exceeding client expectations.